dtimber/LED-Controller-BarrelJack/README.md

 # LED-Controller-BarrelJack
 Controller for WS2812B LEDs specially made for monitor backlighting with [WLED](https://kno.wled.ge/) and [Lightpack](https://github.com/psieg/Lightpack).
+[Video example @ YouTube](https://youtu.be/EE_DajBsjAQ)

 Controller can be attached to VESA 75 / 100 monitor mount using the case included in this repo.

 Firmware can be flashed without additional power supply connected to the barrel jack connector.